Frosty-Animal/Computer-Architecture/lab0/README.md

 The fsm_tb.sv and fsm.do should be modified to simulate the register file.
 For more information on a register file see Chapter 5 in DDCA.

-An additional file was added to the lab labeled regfile.sv to complete the second portion of the lab.
+An additional file was added to the lab labeled tb_regfile.sv to complete the second portion of the lab for the testbench.
 To simulate the regfile.do type in the following into a terminal or command prompt:

     vsim -do regfile.do